Skydddoogg/soa2019_group2/service/review/README.md

 * ```npm run test```

 # Endpoints
-1. Create a new review with an information from request body
+1. Create a new review with information from request body

     __*Require valid bearer token on HTTP header before using__